seamplex/feenox/README4academics.markdown

 Further discussion can be found in the [tensile test tutorial][].
 Check out the section about [invocation][run] in the [FeenoX manual][].

-The design responds to a [Software Requirement Specifications][] document that acts as a “request for quotations” of a computational engineering tool that should satisfy some fictitious (but plausible) requirements.
-The [Software Design Specifications][] document explains how FeenoX addresses each requirement of the SRS.
+The design responds to a [Software Requirements Specification][] document that acts as a “request for quotations” of a computational engineering tool that should satisfy some fictitious (but plausible) requirements.
+The [Software Design Specification][] document explains how FeenoX addresses each requirement of the SRS.

 In principle, even though FeenoX can solve [generic numerical